 Outside, a large yard has benching, aviaries and a stable as well as large grassed areas.
 Outside the yard is a clearing in the surrounding woodland that contains runs for ferrets, rabbits and chickens.
 There are block paved areas and a pond.

 You will be assessed via assignment work, which will include tasks such as presentations, discussions, role play, essays, reports, fact sheets, science experiments and practical duties.

 In the second year of the course you will also be required to take part in a mock job interview.

-Progression to undergraduate courses (HNC/HND or FdSc) and training is available if you perform well on this course.
+Progression to undergraduate courses, such as our HND in Animal Management or FdSc/BSc degrees at alternative institutions, is available if you perform well on this course.
 Alternatively, you will be in the position to apply for a range of positions within the animal care industry.

 Zoo keeping, wildlife rehabilitation, veterinary nursing, rescue centres, pet shops, animal technician work